|Title||Logistic regression with aggregated data|

 This glm specification gives the same answer as the logit command with the rearranged data.
 However, logit or logistic have advantages in that one can run other commands afterward like estat gof.

-To rearrange the data, you can use the reshape command.
+To rearrange the data from the first format to the second format, you can use the reshape command.

 Here is how you do it for this example:

-The categories (i.e., the suffixes of w) will appear in the variable y.
+The categories (0, 1, i.e., the suffixes of w) will appear in the variable y.
 The frequency weights will be given in the new variable w.

 . logit y x1 x2 [fw=w] . mlogit y <covariates> [fw=w] etc....